jodokus31/factorio/README.md

 Steam is used for cracking.

 ### Solid fuel acceleration
-spice-rack-oil-change-solid-fuel=Solid fuel acceleration is 140%
+Solid fuel acceleration is 140%

 ## The Spice Rack - Pollution
 Change effectivity modules and furnaces/drills to increase difficulty due to pollution